Open Baffle Bluetooth Speaker

 I'm fascinated by open baffle loudspeakers but until now hadn't really experimented much with them in case I was disappointed with the results.
 Inspiration can come from the most unlikely places and the design of this speaker is a modern take on an old radio set that I came across while visiting Bletchley Park.
 Displayed in the post office was a Murphy A146C (also known as the Batwing) which I thought was simply stunning, although it would probably look out of place in most homes today.
 Years ago a 'Wireless' set was the focal point of a room and I wanted to recreate that concept by kind of mimicking the old Murphy with its upright stance and Art Deco'ish look, but I suppose it's a matter of opinion whether I succeeded or not!
 There are two versions described here, Bluetooth and non Bluetooth.
 The non Bluetooth version takes its input from a standard line level jack socket, which could of course be an external Bluetooth receiver if desired.
 The 'body' of the loudspeaker itself remains exactly the same for both versions

 For the amplifier I used the well proven TDA2030A audio IC which can provide over 10 watts of power (depending on its voltage supply) allowing quite high volume levels to be achieved with excellent quality.
 The 100K resistor and 470p capacitor in series at the input were added to give some high frequency lift for a more detailed sound.
 Power is provided by a 24 volt 3 amp 'brick' type mains adapter purchased from eBay.
 Although the circuit will run from 12 volts, the audio power will be significantly reduced.
 The upper limit is about 30 volts but I never feel happy running things too near their maximum and so 24 volts it is.
 Before I even made the baffle or purchased any drive units, the amplifier was auditioned on conventional stand mounted speakers (Q Acoustics) which I am very familiar with.
 I wanted to make sure the electronics was up to scratch before experimenting with the actual speaker hardware.
 The schematic and veroboard layout are shown above and below respectively.
-You may notice that the veroboard for the Bluetooth version looks different to the active version.
-The active version is the later design of the two and has an improved layout.
-The schematic is the same for both
+You may have noticed that the veroboard for the Bluetooth version looks different to the active version.
+The active version is a later design with an improved layout but the schematic is the same for both

 The Bluetooth Version